BabylonJSGuide/Generator/content/advanced/mesh/Custom.md

 ![Result on Facet](/img/uv3.jpg)

-Note that the inage is skewed since the shape of the triangular facet and that on the image do not match.
+Note that the image is skewed since the shape of the triangular facet and that on the image do not match.

 Adding in these lines at the appropiate points
 ```javascript